tidoust/fetch-filecache-for-crawling/README.md

   - `once`: Fetch the URL at least once, but consider the cached entry to then be valid throughout the lifetime of the application
   - `never`: Always consider that the content in the cache is valid
   - an integer: Consider that cache entries are valid for the given period of time (in seconds)
-- `avoidNetworkRequests`: set to `true` to consider that responses in the cache folder are always valid when they exist.
-Defaults to `false`, which means that the method will send a conditional HTTP request to check whether the response in the cache is still valid.
-- `forceRefresh`: set to `true` to force another network fetch on a URL that has already been fetched during this crawl.
-This can be particularly useful when a fetch returns a temporary HTTP error if you want to try again later on.
-Defaults to `false`, meaning that, during the lifetime of an application, the response in the cache is automatically returned when the underlying URL has already been fetched.
 - `logToConsole`: set to `true` to output progress messages to the console.
 Defaults to `false`.
 All messages start with the ID of the request to be able to distinguish between them.

 For instance, you may do: